Confinement of Skyrmions in Nanoscale FeGe Device-like Structures: Materials and Methods

-The skyrmion-edge distance was measured by creating masks of the FeGe shapes, as for the micromagnetic simulations (see Supplementary Material), and applying the masks to each of the defocused images in each hysteresis loop.
+The skyrmion-edge distance was measured by creating masks of the FeGe shapes, as for the micromagnetic simulations (see Supporting Information), and applying the masks to each of the defocused images in each hysteresis loop.
 The masks were rescaled using the calibration of the magnification change from in-focus to the defocus of the hysteresis loop.
-An accurate measurement of skyrmion centre to edge distance was obtained from a normal drawn between the defined device edge and the centre of the skyrmion.
+An accurate measurement of skyrmion centre to edge distance was obtained from a normal drawn between the defined shape edge and the centre of the skyrmion.